kodecocodes/i9t/location-and-mapping/location-and-mapping.markdown

 }
 ```

-Let's go over how you request for the times:
+Here's how you request the transit times:

-1. After checking that there's currently a user location set, initialize an instance of `MKDirectionsRequest`.
+1. Once you ensure a user location's been set, initialize an instance of `MKDirectionsRequest`.
-2. Create `MKMapItem`s to represent both the user's current location, and the coffee shop's location.
-There's no address dictionary populated here because the latitude and longitude are all that's needed.
+2. Create two instances of `MKMapItem` to represent the user's current location and the coffee shop's location.
+There's no address dictionary populated here because the latitude and longitude are all you need.
-3. Configure the `MKDirectionsRequest` with the source, destination, and the type of transport.
+3. Configure the `MKDirectionsRequest` object with the source, destination, and type of transport.
-4. Create an `MKDirections` object, initialized with the `MKDirectionsRequest`, and tell it to actually perform the ETA calculation.
+4. Create an `MKDirections` object, initialize it with the `MKDirectionsRequest` and instruct it to perform the ETA calculation.
-5. If a successful response is returned, update the departure and arrival labels accordingly.
+5. If you receive a successful response, update the departure and arrival labels accordingly.

 Finally, still in **CoffeeShopPinDetailView.swift**, replace `timeTapped()` with the following: